 If so, a career as a Community Support Worker is right for you.

 Community Support/Service Workers, help support people with varying levels of physical and/or intellectual abilities or individuals with mental illness.
 Your primary role is to help these individuals attain their goals to help them live fulfilling lives.
 Each day and each client provides new opportunities and challenges.
 As a Community Support Worker you might:

 CSW’s work in a variety of home, adult vocational or community settings.
 Job opportunities can be found with agencies, organizations or the government or community day programs throughout Nova Scotia.
 This career offers flexibility as positions may be part-time or offer shift work.

-The Community Support Worker program in Dartmouth and Sydney provide the knowledge and skills needed for this rewarding career.
+The 35-week Community Support Worker program in Dartmouth and Sydney provides the knowledge and skills needed for this rewarding career.
 This program is taught over eight months and provides theory and hands-on practical learning.
 Our program will prepare you to work with clients with physical disabilities, intellectual disabilities, learning disabilities or other special needs.
-Each course is designed to prepare students for their career.
+Each course is designed to prepare students for their careers.
 Students will apply what they have learned through group projects, papers, and presentations as well as work in two work practicums to apply what they have learned in the classroom.

 Students in this program will: